 We will need to focus our energy on the following to overcome these challenges:

 The one element we haven't focused much on is time.
-Although manufacturers haven't always been known to embrace change, we live in a world where that will no longer suffice.
-Therefore, time will be very telling to allow manufacturers to demonstrate how they handle change management when faced with vast opportunity.
+While manufacturers haven't always been known to embrace change, we live in a world where change is constant.
+Now is the time for manufacturers to prove how they handle change management.

 Click 'Learn More' to explore all of Jabil's Additive Solutions.Learn More